yorevs/homesetup/README.md

 aa          | Manipulate custom aliases **(add/remove/edit/list)**.
-save        | **Save** the one directory to be loaded by *load*. load        | **Pushd** into a saved directory issued by *save*. punch       | Punch the Clock.
-Add/Remove/Edit/List clock punches. plist       | Display a process list matching the process name/expression. cmd         | Add/Remove/List/Execute saved bash commands. godir       | **Pushd** from the first match of the specified directory name. git-        | GIT Checkout the previous branch in history **(skips branch-to-same-branch changes )**. sysinfo     | Retrieve relevant system information. parts       | Exhibit a summary about all mounted partitions. dv          | Check the current **HomeSetup** version and find updates.
+save        | **Save** the one directory to be loaded by *load*. load        | **Pushd** into a saved directory issued by *save*. cmd         | Add/Remove/List/Execute saved bash commands. punch       | Punch the Clock.
+Add/Remove/Edit/List clock punches. plist       | Display a process list matching the process name/expression. godir       | **Pushd** from the first match of the specified directory name. git-        | GIT Checkout the previous branch in history **(skips branch-to-same-branch changes )**. sysinfo     | Retrieve relevant system information. parts       | Exhibit a Human readable summary about all partitions. dv          | Check the current **HomeSetup** installation and look for updates..

 **Please check: [bash_functions](./bash_functions.sh) for all functions**